 How I Got Here

-I grew up in Rochester and spent five years building relationships in the music community there before moving to Canandaigua in 2025.
-That time included working alongside Rob Storms, who co-founded SoundSource, and John Nau of Nau Engineering — probably the most respected amp shop in upstate New York.
-John took me under his wing.
-We built amps together, and he's still the person I call when something has me genuinely stumped.
-That relationship shaped how I approach this work more than anything else.
+I grew up in Rochester, and have spent five years building relationships in the local community before moving to Canandaigua in 2025.
+That time included working along Rob Storms (co-founder of Sound Source) and John Nau (Nau Engineering), who, if you're not familiar with, your gear almost certainly is.
+John took me under his wing, and I had the opportunity to build some amps together.
+He's still the person I call when something has me genuinely stumped.
+That relationship has shaped how I approach this work more than almost anything else.

 Why Repair